Georgia Redcoat Marching Band: Early Years (1905-1955)

-Originally called The Dixie Redcoat Marching Band, the University of Georgia Marching Band was founded on October 31, 1905 as part of the UGA Military Department, with 20 military cadets.
+Originally called the University of Georgia Cadet Corps, Georgia's marching band was founded on October 31, 1905, as part of the UGA Military Department, with 20 all-male military cadets.

+The band's first fight song was likely the "Red and Black March," which was composed in 1908 by R. E. Haughey, who directed the university's first band from 1905 to 1909.
+The only known reference to the piece is in a history of the Redcoat Band written in 1962 by then Master's student and band member Andrew Davidson, which briefly mentions the march as “Georgia’s first original school song” and notes that “all copies of the work have been lost," until 2009, when former redcoat, Lloyd Winstead, discovered a copy of the piece being sold on E-Bay for $12.50.

 The band's first non-military performance was at the 1906 Georgia-Clemson baseball game.
 For the first 25 years of the band's existence, members split their time between their studies, their military drill, the band, and the athletic events they were required to attend.
-During this time the school song "Glory, Glory to Old Georgia", arranged by bandsman and future Director of the Music Department Hugh Hodgson, became associated with the university.
+During this time, the school song "Glory, Glory to Old Georgia", arranged by bandsman and future Director of the Music Department Hugh Hodgson, became associated with the university.
 At a game against Georgia Tech in the late 1900s, a reporter for the Atlanta Journal who was not aware of the song's adoption, complained about "the incessant playing of "John Brown's Body", one of many songs that share the melody of uncertain origin.